CollActionteam/collaction_api/README.md

 ### Running the Service in Docker

-If you haven't already, build the Service using:
--   `npm run build`

 To run the service in Docker, you must first build the image.
 You can achieve that simply by doing:
 -   `docker build -t collaction-api --no-cache .` Notice the no cache option, which forces Docker to build the image from scratch.